IrvingGomez/PersonalWebpage/content/project/Happiness/index.md

   <h3>Some comments about the world</h3>
 </section>

-We face a huge inequality all around the world, at the same time that Qatar enjoys a GDP of around 136,000 USD per capita, most of the world does not go over 20,000 USD and in Burundi it does not go up to 400 USD.
-Entire countries in America and Africa with a huge inequality in the household income.
-Countries without freedom and where the sadness and the anger are the common day.
-An entire world turn to red when it refers to the perception of corruption or the generosity.
-However, at the same time that we struggle with all these problems, there are countries that might lead the way to solve them.
-Like the extraordinary effort of countries like Ruanda or Somalia to fight against corruption, or an America colored with blue when it refers to happiness and enjoyment.
+**Main takeaways**

+- Global inequality is enormous.
+- Qatar reaches a GDP per capita of roughly 136,000 USD, while much of the world remains below 20,000 USD, and Burundi does not reach 400 USD.
+- In parts of America and Africa, household income inequality is especially severe.
+- Some countries combine low freedom with high sadness and anger.
+- Large areas of the map turn red when we look at perceived corruption or generosity.
+- There are also more hopeful signals.
+- Countries such as Rwanda or Somalia stand out for their efforts against corruption.
+- Much of the Americas appears stronger in happiness and enjoyment.
-And most of the world counting with someone in times of trouble.
+- Across much of the world, people still report that they have someone to count on in times of trouble.